This week, Natasha Sky published an article on her blog, Muay Tash, about her experiences of training and fighting while on her period.

 How Do We Deal With It?

-Skipping your Period.
+Skipping your Period

 While it is an option, I prefer not to skip my period regularly, simply because I don’t like to tamper with my cycle too much.
 However, from what I have read, there seems to be no reason for this to be an unsafe method, although there can sometimes be side effects.
 EDIT: According to new research, guidelines for birth control have been wrong for the past 60 years, and there is actually no reason for women who take it to have periods.

 Another issue that female fighters have to deal with as a result of their period is difficulty in cutting weight.

 I think most women are familiar with the ‘bloated’ feeling that sometimes accompanies that time of the month.
 Cris ‘Cyborg’ Santos has previously been crticised for citing her period as a reason for not making weight.
-Whether or not that is a valid excuse is debatable, but it is certainly true that periods can make cutting weight more difficult.

 It is a possibility that the use of oral contraceptives may also come into play, as they cause an increase in oestrogen levels, which therefore triggers water retention.
 Weight gain is an age-old complaint of the contraceptive pill, although it’s unclear how much truth there is to that as studies seem to be conflicting.

-What If Your Periods Stop?
+What if Your Periods Stop?

 If this happens to you, you should see a physician to discuss the link between your training and your periods.